 The fifth reason is the one we began with, and that is reward.
 It is based on things that we do in the body.
 Let me show you an interesting scripture back in Matthew 5, right at the very beginning of the Sermon on the Mount.
 I bet you did not remember that Jesus mentioned reward right in the Beattitudes.

 Matthew 5:12 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.

-I Corinthians 3:11-13 For other foundation can no man lay than that is laid, which is Jesus Christ.
-Now if any man build upon this foundation [Here we have works.] gold, silver, precious stones [representing quality of them], wood, hay, stubble [also qualities, but lower qualities]; Every man's work shall be made manifest; for the day shall declare it. . . .
+I Corinthians 3:11-13 For no other foundation can no man lay than that is laid, which is Jesus Christ.
+Now if any man build upon this foundation [Here we have works.] with gold, silver, precious stones [representing quality of them], wood, hay, stubble [also qualities, but lower qualities], every man's work shall be made manifest; for the day shall declare it. . . .

 Meaning the day of trial.
 It is one reason why we have trials, so that the quality of our work can be tested.

 I Corinthians 3:13-15 . . .because it shall be revealed by fire; and the fire shall try every man's work of what sort it is.
 If any man's work abide which he has built thereupon, he shall receive a reward.
 If any man's work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.

 Even that is encouraging.
 Even if our work is not good as it could or should be, God in His mercy still saves us.

 Salvation is written of in a variety of tenses clearly to show that it is a process.
 What God wants us to understand is that we are delivered from more than death.
 Salvation is the whole creative process, and salvation is at one and the same time both instantaneous through justification, and gradual through sanctification, requiring our time and experience in living His way till glorification.